CleverCloud/clever-cloud.com/en/pages/terms-of-sale.md

 Clever Cloud offers PAAS to host, deploy , test and implement applications and websites to the customer.

-All Offers listed on the site, at the following address: http://next.clever-cloud.com/en/the-cloud/solution/controlled-consumption.html
+All Offers listed on the site, at the following address: <a href="/en/compatibility.html">http://www.clever-cloud.com/en/compatibility.html</a>

 ## Article 3 : Price list

-All prices shown on this website at the following address : http://next.clever-cloud.com/en/the-cloud/solution/controlled-consumption.html
+All prices shown on this website at the following address : <a href="/en/pricing.html">http://www.clever-cloud.com/en/pricing.html</a>

 These are expressed in euros and VAT taxes.